Party and Holiday Survival

 Don’t stress.
 Learn relaxation techniques to help you cope with the holidays.

 Don’t forget to stop and enjoy the holidays!
-They fly by – be sure to take time for yourself and loved ones.
+They fly by – be sure to take time for yourself and your loved ones.

 Drink a big glass of water 15-20 minutes before you sit down to eat.
 It takes about that long for your stomach to let your brain know that it is full.
 High water-content foods eaten before meals can help lower your intake at that meal.
-Try soups, salads (the low fat variety), other vegetables, and fruits (especially ones with a high water content, like watermelon or apples).
+Try soups, salads (the low-fat variety), other vegetables, and fruits (especially ones with high water content, like watermelon or apples).
 Eat slowly (see point one above).
 Once you’ve eaten your share, chew gum or suck on a mint.
 Carry a glass of water with you and drink from it often.
 Trim your meat; avoid the skin on the poultry.
 Plan an activity so that you are focused on something besides the food tables.